 This article is about payment processors.
 A previous article was written on payment gateways (Click on the link if you want to know more about that topic).
-In the following we will focus on payment processors.
-First we will define what they are and then we will see when and how they are involved in card payment transactions.
+In the following, we will focus on payment processors.
+First, we will define what they are and then we will see when and how they are involved in card payment transactions.
 Pictures will be used of course. 🙂

 A processor is a company providing payment services, that is chosen by a merchant to handle his payment transactions from stores or e-commerce websites.
-As we saw already, the merchant bank generally offers payment acceptance solutions to their customers.
+As we saw already, merchant bank generally offers payment acceptance solutions to their customers.
 Merchants may not want to use solutions provided by their bank.
 They are not obliged to and that is good since competition sometimes has cheaper and more suitable solutions for their particular needs.
 Merchants will then turn to a payment processor.

-A payment processor usually equips the merchant by providing the payment card machines and other equipment necessary accept card payments.
+A payment processor usually equips the merchant by providing the payment card machines and other equipment necessary to accept card payments.
 To an e-merchant, the payment processor may provide a payment gateway or connect to a gateway selected by the merchant.
 In any case, the payment processor executes the transaction by transmitting data from the merchant to the card network, issuing and acquiring banks and clearing systems when necessary.

 Let’s consider a card present transaction initiated in a shop.
 The merchant has an agreement with a payment processor to accept and process card transactions.

-Let’s consider the second part of a card transaction processing: the settlement and transfer of funds.
+Let’s consider the second part of card transaction processing: the settlement and transfer of funds.
 Here there are two possibilities: Either the payment processor clears and settles the transactions itself or it forwards the transactions to the merchant bank which then takes care of clearing and settlement.

 Option 1 – Payment processor clears and settles the transactions itself

 The merchant sends all transaction records that have been stored in the POS terminal to the payment processor.
-The payment processor forwards them to the issuing banks through the different cards networks to collect the funds.
+The payment processor forwards them to the issuing banks through the different card networks to collect the funds.
 After settlement, the payment processor’s account (with a bank generally) is credited.
 The Payment processor takes the fees and initiates a transfer to credit the merchant account with his Bank.
 It is interesting to note that some payment processors keep the money in their system and let the merchant initiate the transfer himself when he likes.